CQC We and I Statements

 In the event that an individual’s care and support needs change during the course of the placement, these should be picked up in the course of a review and the care and support plan amended as needed.

 The first authority retains responsibility for review and amendment of the individual’s care and support plan, although it may have agreed with the second authority that the latter will assist it in certain ways.
-In this case, clarity and communication will be important as to each authority’s roles (see Review of Care and Support Plans and Delegation of Local Authority Functions).
+In this case, clarity and communication will be important as to each authority’s roles (see the chapters on Review of Care and Support Plans and Delegation of Local Authority Functions).

 6. Handling Complaints